shirewoman2/Consultancy/README.md

   styles to your graph
 - scale_x_time() - Automatically scale a ggplot graph x axis for time

+## Interact with the Simulator or with workspaces

+#### Read or change workspaces

+*NB: Most functions that actually change workspaces are only available in the beta version of the package.*

+- **make_xml_path_mine()** - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user
+- **remove_file_timestamp()** - Remove date/time stamps from Excel
+  results files created by the Autorunner
+- change_wksz_interactions() - Change interaction parameters in Simcyp
+  Simulator workspace files
+- change_wksz_trial_design() - Change a limited set of trial-design
+  parameters in Simcyp Simulator workspace files.
+UNDER CONSTRUCTION.
+- change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files
+- detect_file_timestamp() - Figure out what date/time stamps on Excel
+  results files would be removed by the function remove_file_timestamp

 ## Helper functions for manipulating typical SimcypConsultancy objects

 - add_sims() - Add simulations to an R object